counter-optimization/cio-artifact/README.md

 to the size of LLVM.
 Once built, or if pre-built, the Docker container requires approximately 15 GB for the image (8.74 GB) and the evaluation script outputs combined.

-To run the evaluation script in a reasonable time frame, we recommend approximately TODO GB of memory and 1 CPU.
+To run the evaluation script in a reasonable time frame, we recommend approximately 32 GB of memory, e.g., on an AWS m7a.4xlarge instance.

 ### Software Dependencies